 Students may not "publish" the recording without faculty permission except in an internal or external proceeding against the college

-This outline may be altered, at the instructor's discretion, during the course of the semester.
+This outline may be altered, at the instructor's discretion.
 Students are responsible for informing themselves of changes announced in class.